 However, you will see such plan switches included in the MRR Entering Segment and MRR Leaving Segment rows.
 These rows show the total value of a subscription before it left or entered the segment you are filtering by.
 So, for example, when a customer switches from a Plan A ($50 in MRR) to Plan B ($30 in MRR), MRR Leaving Segment is $50.

-ChartMogul displays these additional rows when you use the Plan is any of filter, and when MRR movements enter or leave the segment you are filtering by.
+ChartMogul displays these additional rows when you use the Plan is any of filter, and when MRR movements enter or leave the segment, you are filtering by.
 It also works for plan groups, so if you have a plan group for your annual plans, you can see the customers who are moving into such a plan.

-Remember that once you click on a cell for one of the new rows, ChartMogul displays the activities resulting in the plan on a subscription being changed.
+Remember that once you click a cell for one of the new rows, ChartMogul displays the activities resulting in the plan on a subscription being changed.
 The size of the activity is not the same as the size of the subscription before the change.

 A current limitation is that MRR that entered or left the segment only includes the MRR from switches that also resulted in changes in MRR.
-For example, if someone changed from Plan A to Plan B, but the MRR remained the same, then this will not be included in the breakdown.
+So, for example, if someone changed from Plan A to Plan B, but the MRR remained the same, then this will not be included in the breakdown.

 Effect of currency fluctuations

-This row shows the net change in MRR due to changes in the exchange rate between the different payment currencies and your account's primary currency.
+The Exchange Rate Impact row shows the net change in MRR due to changes in the exchange rate between the different payment currencies and your account's primary currency.